aderusha/MQTTCarPresence/readme.md

 * Car turns on, device publishes connection message to MQTT
 * Home automation platform sees that the garage door is closed and the device is connected, then sends command to open garage
 * You drive away when ready
-* Device eventually drives out of range, MQTT broker sends disconnection message configured as the LWT
+* Device eventually drives out of range, dropping connection with the broker
+* MQTT broker sends disconnection message configured as the LWT
 * Home automation platform sees the garage door is open and the device has disconnected, then sends command to close garage
 * You go on about your day, then return home.
 * Device connects to WiFi, then MQTT and publishes connection message
 * Home automation platform sees that the garage door is closed and the device is connected, then sends command to open garage
-* You park your car and turn it off
+* You park your car and turn it off, dropping connection with the broker
+* MQTT broker sends disconnection message configured as the LWT
 * Home automation platform sees the garage door is open and the device has disconnected, then sends command to close garage

 ## Bill of Materials